semaphoreui/semaphore-docs/user-guide/task-templates.md

 ![](<../.gitbook/assets/template\_new\_build\_ipad (1).png>)

 Semaphore doesn't support artifacts out-of-box, it only provides task versioning.
 You should implement artifact creation yourself.
-Read the article [Build and deploy](../administration-guide/build-and-deploy.md) to know how to do this.
+Read the article [CI/CD](../administration-guide/build-and-deploy.md) to know how to do this.

 ### Deploy